bcgov/platform-developer-docs/docs/automation-and-resiliency/draftCICD-pipelines.md

 We hope that these pipeline templates will enable your team to enjoy the power or CI/CD automation and the best app security practices with less effort so you can spend this time on what most teams enjoy the most - building better digital services for citizens of our beautiful province.

-<em>Love, Platform Services Team, xo</em>

-<sub><sup><a name="myfootnote1">1</a>: By **supported** we mean that not only this technology is available today on the Platform but also the Platform Services Team has expertise with this technology to help the product teams using it.
-While teams can absolutely use any other automation technology outside of the Platform, we may not have the expertise to support them if they need help.</sup></sub>

 ---